 Members of the Partnership are working together to coordinate their individual investments in the following four key strategies.

-Intervening with likely victims and perpetrators through street outreach, supportive services, constructive policing interventions, cognitive behavioral therapy and jobs.
+Intervening with likely victims and perpetrators through street outreach, violence interruption, supportive services, constructive policing interventions, cognitive behavioral therapy, and jobs.

 Increasing the effectiveness and legitimacy of the Chicago Police Department through improved training, better police-community relations, greater community voice in the design and operations of police accountability structures, and other reforms.